Top hat: 19th century

 In this popular print of the 1848 "Five Days of Milan", the Italian city's uprising against Austrian rule, several combatants are shown wearing top hats.

 During the 19th century, the top hat developed from a fashion into a symbol of urban respectability, and this was assured when Prince Albert started wearing them in 1850; the rise in popularity of the silk plush top hat possibly led to a decline in beaver hats, sharply reducing the size of the beaver trapping industry in North America, though it is also postulated that the beaver numbers were also reducing at the same time.
 Whether it directly affected or was coincidental to the decline of the beaver trade is debatable.

 James Laver once observed that an assemblage of "toppers" resembled factory chimneys and thus added to the mood of the industrial era.
-In England, post-Brummel dandies went in for flared crowns and swooping brims.
+In England, post-Brummell dandies went in for flared crowns and swooping brims.
 Their counterparts in France, known as the "Incroyables", wore top hats of such outlandish dimensions that there was no room for them in overcrowded cloakrooms until the invention of the collapsible top hat.